AyeshaMush/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock, paper and scissors game in JavaScript

 A rock, paper and scissors game with GUI in JavaScript.

-->Skills used in this project:
+-> Skills used in this project:

 1. Working with variables